rkmorris/arduino-sketches/README.md

 # arduino_sketches
-Publicly-released sketches for the Arduino microprocessor
+Publicly-released sketches for the Arduino micro-controller